-- Lastly, Class C products are non-recurring and non-strategic purchases, such as office furniture and supplies, tools, hygiene products, small industrial equipment etc. These tend to be one-off purchases and difficult to predict.
+- Lastly, Class C products, as known as tail spend are non-recurring and non-strategic purchases, such as office furniture and supplies, tools, hygiene products, small industrial equipment etc. These tend to be one-off purchases and difficult to predict.

 Direct costs vs indirect costs

-While Class A purchases amount to 75% of direct spending, Class C purchases account for the majority of indirect spending.
+While Class A purchases amount to 75% of direct spending, Class C purchases, alias tail spend, account for the majority of indirect spending.

-On average, Class C purchases amount to 5% of a company's purchasing volume, but also 60% of orders, 75% of suppliers and 85% of items.
+On average, Class C purchases, also named tail spend, amount to 5% of a company's purchasing volume, but also 60% of orders, 75% of suppliers and 85% of items.

-This trend inflates the total cost of ownership of Class C purchases.
-For example: Class C purchases account for 75% of company suppliers, while the average annual management cost of a supplier is estimated at between £900 and £2700.
+This trend inflates the total cost of ownership of Class C purchases, as known as tail spend.
+For example: Tail spend account for 75% of company suppliers, while the average annual management cost of a supplier is estimated at between £900 and £2700.

-Even though they involve low amounts (less than £450 on average), Class C purchases contain significant hidden costs.
+Even though they involve low amounts (less than £450 on average), Tail spend contain significant hidden costs.
 These purchases are not controlled by procurement departments, as they are often made outside of the buying process by different employees or services scattered around the company.
 The consequences of this should not be ignored, such as an increasing number of orders that frequently contain errors or are returned.

-That is why, after having optimised their Class A and B purchases, companies now have every reason to focus on their Class C purchases.
+That is why, after having optimised their Class A and B purchases, companies now have every reason to focus on their Class C purchases, as known as tail spend.
 They stand to improve their cost reduction, efficiency and competitiveness.

 *Total Cost of Ownership